 - 1. Is licensed to perform in general engineering contracting, general building contracting or specialty contracting within the classification for which the license is issued, within specified single job dollar limits. - 2.
 A prime contractor is a licensee who has a contractual relationship directly with the owner of the property.
 He is responsible for his construction operations, including the work performed by his subcontractors, and supplies or materials furnished by material suppliers.
 The work must be performed by appropriately licensed subcontractors within specified single job dollar limits.
-A subcontract is when the contractor does not have a direct, contractual relationship with the owner of the property. - May prepare his own drawings for his own construction activities, within the classification for which the license is issued, in accordance with any applicable building code or other law, ordinance, rule or regulation adopted by the local jurisdiction or state. - 4.
+A subcontract is when the contractor does not have a direct, contractual relationship with the owner of the property. - 3.
+May prepare his own drawings for his own construction activities, within the classification for which the license is issued, in accordance with any applicable building code or other law, ordinance, rule or regulation adopted by the local jurisdiction or state. - 4.
 Obtains building permits for the work to be performed within the classification for which the contractor's license is issued, in accordance with any applicable building code or other law, ordinance, rule or regulation adopted by the local jurisdiction or state. - 5.
 Is responsible for the proper supervision and inspection of the work performed pursuant to the scope of the permit(s) as required by the building official or governmental agencies. - 6.
-Is responsible for payment, in a timely manner, to subcontractors and material suppliers. - Constructs the work within project plans, specifications, building codes and recognized industry standards, and is responsible for the quality of the work. - 8.
-Directs all job-site safety programs, methods of construction and the orderly coordination of subcontractors and suppliers. - 9.
-May perform or supervise those parts of a project within the classification for which the license is issued.
+Is responsible for payment, in a timely manner, to subcontractors and material suppliers. - 7.
+Constructs the work within project plans, specifications, building codes and recognized industry standards, and is responsible for the quality of the work. - 8.
+Directs all job-site safety programs, methods of construction and the orderly coordination of subcontractors and suppliers. - May perform or supervise those parts of a project within the classification for which the license is issued.
+A general building contractor may not perform plumbing, electrical refrigeration and air conditioning or fire protection without a license for the specialty.